 - Bake for 20-25 minutes until golden brown.

 - Top with orange icing.

-For extra plump and moist raisins, soak them in hot water for 5-10 minutes.
-You can also use dried cranberries, too.
+For extra plump and moist raisins, soak them in hot water for 5-10 minutes before using.
+You could also use dried cranberries.

 Cover the shaped rolls, then let them rise for 1 more hour.

 There’s a couple ways to make crosses on hot cross buns:

 - Flour Cross: Pipe a “paste” of flour and water on top of each bun BEFORE baking.
 This is the most traditional application of the cross and the method I usually choose.
 It gets a *little* hard after baking, but it’s still perfectly chewy.

 - Icing Cross: Pipe a thick cross made from icing on each bun AFTER baking.

 Use a piping bag– no piping tip needed– or a zipped-top bag.
 Snip the corner off.
 If making the flour cross, make sure the corner opening is small because you want a thin line.